Red Bull Arena (Leipzig)

-Red Bull Arena (/de/; formerly Zentralstadion /de/) is a football stadium located in Leipzig, Saxony, Germany.
+Red Bull Arena (/de/; formerly Zentralstadion /de/) is a football stadium located in Leipzig, Saxony, Germany, in the Zentrum-Nordwest locality.
 It is the largest football stadium in Eastern Germany, and has also hosted music concerts as well as football.

 Opened in 2004, it is currently the home stadium for Bundesliga club RB Leipzig, with FC Sachsen Leipzig having previously used the stadium from its opening until 2009.
-Due to UEFA sponsorship regulations, the stadium is known as the RB Arena for European matches.
+Due to UEFA sponsorship regulations, the stadium is known as the RB Arena and Leipzig Arena for European matches.

 Background

 In 1956, the first Zentralstadion opened, at the time it was one of the biggest stadiums in Europe being able to hold 100,000 spectators.
 Various Leipzig football teams used the venue as a home stadium, including VfB Leipzig (precursor to 1.
 FC Lokomotive Leipzig) at various points in the 20th century (including large-scale European matches in the 1970s and domestic football in the 1990s).
-However, over the years, it fell into disuse and was costing the city too much to maintain.
+However, in the 1990s, it fell into disuse and was costing the city too much to maintain.
 In 1997, the city of Leipzig decided to build a new stadium within the old stadium, a modern state of the art stadium only for football.
 Construction of the new stadium took place from December 2000 to March 2004.
 A similar endeavour of constructing a new stadium within the confines of an historic stadium's exterior was completed in Chicago's Soldier Field, which similarly built a modern stadium while preserving the exterior of the original structure.